dresende/node-roles/README.md

 ## API

-To use Roles, just include it in your role.
+To use Roles, just include it in your code.

     var roles = require("roles");